ridermw/hi-code/stacks.md

     return maxArea;
 }
 ```

+### Complexity

-- Time Complexity: O(n) since we iterate through the input array once.
+**Time Complexity**: O(n) since we iterate through the input array once.
 In the worst case, each element is pushed and popped from the stack exactly once.

-- Space Complexity: O(n) in the worst case where all elements are pushed to the stack.
+**Space Complexity**: O(n) in the worst case where all elements are pushed to the stack.

-These Stack problems require us to use data structures such as stacks and linked lists to solve various string-based questions.
-The stack data structure is useful because it allows us to store and retrieve elements in a last-in, first-out (LIFO) manner.
-This property is helpful for solving problems related to string manipulation and validation, as it allows us to easily keep track of the previous state or value.
-By using stacks, we can solve problems such as validating parentheses, decoding encoded strings, finding the longest valid parentheses substring, and calculating the area of the largest rectangle in a histogram.
-The time complexity of these solutions is O(n), where n is the length of the input string or array, because we iterate through each character or element exactly once.
-The space complexity is also O(n) in the worst case, because we may need to store all characters or elements in a stack.